Trewaters/soar/public/help/sequences/practice-sequences.md

 3. Select from the dropdown results
 4. The selected sequence loads immediately for practice

-### Sequence Title Bar
+### Sequence Title Header

-Orange header displaying the sequence name with integrated controls for owners.
+Prominent orange header tab displaying the selected sequence name with integrated owner controls.

 **Components:**

-- **Sequence Name** - Large, bold title in the orange tab
+- **Sequence Name** - Large, bold title text in white against orange background
-- **Edit Icon** (Owner Only) - Pencil icon for sequence owners to modify the sequence
+- **Edit Icon** (Owner Only) - Pencil icon appears inside the orange tab for sequence owners
-  - Click to enter edit mode
+  - Click to navigate to edit mode in list view
+  - Opens the sequence edit page (`/navigator/sequences/[id]?edit=true`)
-  - Changes to X icon when editing (click X to exit edit mode)
+  - Changes to X (close) icon when in edit mode
-  - Only visible for sequences you created
+  - Only visible if you created this sequence or have admin role
+- **Rounded corners** - Polished top-left and top-right rounded borders
+- **Responsive width** - Adapts to screen size (80% mobile, 240px+ desktop)
+- **Accessible** - Clear ARIA labels for screen readers

 ### View Toggle Icons

-Two icons on the right side of the title bar to switch between different viewing modes:
+Two icons positioned to the right of the sequence title that allow you to switch between different viewing modes for the same sequence:

 **List View Icon** (Format List Bulleted)

+- **Clickable** - Gray color indicates it's available but not currently active
-- Click to see all series in the sequence at once
+- **Switches to list view** - Shows all series in the sequence simultaneously
-- Navigates to detailed list view page
+- **Navigation** - Goes to `/navigator/sequences/[id]`
-- Gray when not active
-- Useful for overview and planning
+- **Use case** - Planning, overview, seeing full sequence structure at once

 **Scroll View Icon** (View Stream)

-- Currently active view on this page
-- Orange/primary color indicates active state
+- **Currently Active** - Orange/primary color indicates you're in this view
+- **Non-interactive** - Pointer events disabled since you're already here
-- One series displayed at a time
+- **One series at a time** - Current series displayed with previous/next navigation
-- Perfect for following along during practice
+- **Use case** - Active practice, following along pose-by-pose

-### Series Navigation Card

-Interactive card displaying the current series in your sequence with full pose details.

-**Card Header:**
+\*\*Whenquence-Flow Top Navigation

+The series navigation card header provides previous/next controls at the **top** of the current series card.

+**Navigation Controls:**

-- **Previous Button** - Left arrow with previous series name
+- **Previous Button** - Left side with chevron icon and series name

-- **Series Name** - Clickable title (links to series detail page)
+  - Shows name of the previous series for context
+  - Click to navigate backward in the sequence
+  - Disabled (opacity 30%) when on first series
+  - Shows "Previous" text when no prior series exists

-- **Next Button** - Right arrow with next series name
+- **Next Button** - Right side with chevron icon and series name

-**Card Content:**

-- **Numbered Pose List** - Each pose numbered sequentially (1, 2, 3...)
-- **Pose Names** - Clickable links to individual pose detail pages
-- **Alignment Cues** - Brief inline cues in gray text (if available)
+  - Shows name of the upcoming series for context
-- **Pose Navigation** - Click any pose name to view full instructions
+  - Click to navigate forward in the sequence

-**Navigation Buttons:**

-- Disabled when at first/last series (grayed out)
+  - Disabled (opacity 30%) when on last series
+  - Shows "Next" text when no following series exists

+**Design Features:**

+- **Space-between layout** - Buttons positioned at opposite ends
+- **Small font size** - Compact for minimal visual distraction
+- **Hover effects** - No background change (transparent hover)
+- **Accessible** - Clear button labels and disabled states
-- Show adjacent series names for context
+- **Context preview** - See adjacent series names before navigating
-- Click to move forward or backward through sequence

-### Pagination Circles
+### Sequence-Flow Detail Card

+Interactive card displ (Bottom Navigation)

-Visual navigation dots below the series card showing your position in the sequence.
+Visual navigation component with interactive circles/dots positioned below the series card, providing an at-a-glance view of your position in the sequence.

 **Features:**

-- One circle per series in the sequence
-- Orange circle indicates current position
-- Gray circles for other series
-- Click any circle to jump to that series
-- Provides quick overview of sequence length

-### Sequence Image

-Optional visual inspiration image for the sequence (displayed below pagination).

-**Display:**

-- Centered, responsive image up to 400px
-- Rounded corners with subtle shadow
-- Shows when sequence creator uploaded an image
-- Represents the sequence's theme or energy
+- **One circle per series** - Total number of circles = total series in sequence
+- **Active indicator** - Orange/primary color circle shows current position
+- **Inactive circles** - Gray circles represent other series in the sequence
+- **Click to jump** - Click any circle to navigate directly to that series
+- **Page number tracking** - Corresponds to series order (page 1 = first series)
+- **Visual progress** - See how far through the sequence you've progressed Details Section

+Complete descriptive information about the sequence including optional image and detailed description.

+**Sequence Image (Optional)**

+Visual representation of the sequence, displayed below the pagination circles when available.

+**Image Features:**

+- **Centered display** - Horizontally centered on the page
+- **Responsive sizing** - 100% width on mobile (max 400px on larger screens)
+- **Contained fit** - Image scaled to fit within bounds without distortion
+- **Maximum height** - Limited to 400px to prevent oversized displays
+- **Rounded corners** - Subtle border radius (2px) for visual polish
+- **Shadow effect** - Elevation shadow (level 3) for depth
+- **Conditional display** - Only shows if sequence creator uploaded an image

+**Common Image Uses:**

+- Visual representation of the sequence theme
+- Inspirational practice imagery
+- Peak pose demonstration
+- Energy or mood representation
+- Quick visual identification

+**Description Section**

+Detailed explanation of the sequence purpose, benefits, and guidance, displayed in journal-style formatting.

+**Design Features:**

+- **Journal styling** - Dark background (`navSplash.dark`) with primary color text
+- **Leaf icon** - Decorative yoga theme icon next to "Description" heading
+- **Formatted text** - Preserves line breaks and paragraph formatting (`whiteSpace: 'pre-line'`)
+- **Generous padding** - Comfortable reading space (p: 4)
+- **Contrast text** - White text (`primary.contrastText`) on dark background
+- **Margin top** - Spaced 32px from previous content

+**Common Description Content:**

+- **Practice goals** - What this sequence aims to achieve
+- **Target audience** - Beginner, intermediate, or advanced practitioners
+- **Duration estimate** - How long to expect the practice to take
+- **Best timing** - Morning, evening, or any-time practice
+- **Prerequisites** - Props needed (blocks, straps, blankets)
+- **Modifications** - How to adapt for different levels
+- **Benefits** - Physical, mental, and energetic benefits
+- **Special notes** - Contraindications or safety consider
+- **Clean vertical layout** - Each pose on its own line
+- **Touch-friendly** - Adequate padding for mobile tapping
+- **Keyboard accessible** - All pose links navigable via Tab key
+- **Visual hierarchy** - Number, name, and cue clearly separated

+**Navigation Integration:**

+- **Click series name** - Navigate to series detail/practice page
+- **Click pose name** - Navigate to individual pose instruction page
+- **Smart ID resolution** - Uses series name to resolve correct database ID
+- **Error handling** - Alert shown if series no longer exists

+### Sequence-Flow Bottom Navigation

+\*\*CuTrack Sequence Activity

+Two integrated components work together to help you track and visualize your practice consistency for this specific sequence.

+**Activity Tracker Component**

+Interactive card-style component to mark when you practice this sequence, helping you build consistent practice habits.

+**Features:**

+- **Toggle functionality** - Click to mark "I practiced this today"
+- **Status display** - Shows current tracking state (practiced or not)
+- **Date/time recording** - Practices recorded with timestamp
+- **User-specific** - Only you see your practice tracking (private data)
+- **Card variant** - Displayed as a card with clear visual styling
+- **Database integration** - Uses dedicated sequence activity client service

+**How It Works:**

+1. **Not Tracked** - Button shows "Mark as Practiced" or activity prompt
+2. **Click to track** - Creates a practice activity record for today
+3. **Tracked state** - Button changes appearance (checkmark or confirmation)
+4. **Click to untrack** - Removes the practice record if tracked by mistake
+5. **Callback trigger** - Triggers refresh of weekly activity viewer

+**Activity Service Functions:**

+- `checkSequenceActivityExists` - Checks if you've tracked this sequence today
+- `createSequenceActivity` - Records a new practice session
+- `deleteSequenceActivity` - Removes a practice record
+- `onActivityToggle` - Triggers refresh of dependent components

+**Why Track Practice:**

+- **Build awareness** - See your practice consistency patterns
+- **Create accountability** - Visual commitment to regular practice
+- **Motivate continuation** - Streaks and patterns encourage habits
+- **Provide data** - Feeds into weekly activity visualization

+**Weekly Activity Viewer Component**

+Detailed calendar visualization showing your practice history for this sequence over time.

+**Display Features:**

+- **7-day view** - Current week with individual day markers
+- **Visual indicators** - Days you practiced are highlighted/colored
+- **Date labels** - Each day shows the date for easy reference
+- **Detailed variant** - Displays comprehensive practice information
+- **Responsive layout** - Adapts to mobile and desktop screens
+- **Auto-refresh** - Updates immediately when you track practice

+**Information Displayed:**

+- **Practice days** - Which days this week you practiced this sequence
+- **Current streak** - Consecutive days of practice (if applicable)
+- **Weekly total** - Total number of practices this week
+- **Today indicator** - Current day clearly marked
+- **Pattern visualization** - Easy-to-spot consistency trends

+**Refresh Mechanism:**

+- **Refresh trigger** - State variable increments on activity toggle
+- **Automatic update** - Weekly viewer watches for trigger changes
+- **No page reload** - Updates happen in real-time
+- **Smooth experience** - Seamless integration between components

+**Benefits of Activity Tracking:**

+- **Visual motivation** - See your consistency at a glance
+- **Pattern awareness** - Notice gaps or streaks in your practice
+- **Goal tracking** - Work toward daily or weekly practice goals
+- **Personal accountability** - Private view of your commitment
+- **Progress celebration** - Recognize your dedication over time

+**Privacy Note:**

+All practice tracking is private to your account.
+Only you can see your activity history (and admins for support purposes).
+Your yoga journey is personal and confidential.e or energy

 ### Description Section